-Your new HO Steam Engine is equipped with the exclusive M.T.H.
-Proto-Sound® 3.0 digital sound and control system.
+Your new HO GS-4/6 is equipped with the exclusive M.T.H.
+Proto-Sound® 3.0digital sound and control system.
 In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, puffing smoke perfectly synchronized with chuffing sounds and motion, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.

-Compatibility
+Compatibility -

-The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC power pack), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
-Simply set your Engine on the rails, apply any one of these power/signal sources, and move out!
+The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC transformer), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
+Simply set your GS-4/6 on the rails, apply any one of these power/signal sources, and move out!
 The Proto-Sound 3.0 system automatically senses the track environment and adapts accordingly.
 No hidden jumpers, switches, magic wands, or programming required!!!
-A vast array of realistic operation is automatic when the Engine is run on analog DC.
+A vast array of realistic operation is automatic when the GS-4/6 is run on analog DC.
 You can expand access to features in a DCC environment.
 Experience the most your new locomotive has to offer in the simple to use yet powerful world of DCS.
-To be clear, DCS is a comprehensive layout control system designed with one primary goal: make model trains do amazingly realistic things using a simple and intuitive controller.
+To be clear, DCS is NOT a proprietary version of DCC, as some other manufacturers offer.
+DCS is a comprehensive layout control system designed with one primary goal: make model trains do amazingly realistic things using a simple and intuitive controller.
 We put the complexity on the inside, and the fun in your hands!

-Digital Sound -
+Digital Sound

-Your Proto-Sound 3 (PS 3) equipped Engine contains over 100 individual recordings.
+Your Proto-Sound 3 (PS 3) equipped GS-4/6 contains over 100 individual recordings.
 These recordings are played back dynamically at appropriate times to create a symphony of realism for your ears.
 Hear the chuffs automatically intensify or lighten when speeding up or slowing down, listen to the sounds of brakes squeaking and squealing as you come to a stop, or enjoy the random conversations of railmen working as your model sits at idle.
 It's all there and it's incredible.

-Now, your HO Engine includes the ultimate in realism Proto-Whistle.
-With this incredible new feature you have variable control over the steam whistle sound in your locomotive (when operated in DCS mode with the DCS Commander or DCS software version 4.0 or greater).
-Also included is a one button push Grade Crossing Whistle
+Now, your HO GS-4/6 includes the ultimate in realism Proto-Whistle.
+With this incredible new feature you have variable control over the steam whistle sound in your locomotive (when operated in DCS mode with the DCS Commander or DCS software version 4.0 or greater)

+Also included is a Grade Crossing Whistle